milaninayak123/devtinder_web/README.md

 -- feed feature
 -- get the feed and add the feed in the store
 -- build the usercard in feed.
+-- edit profile feature
+-- show toast msg on save of profile
+-- see all my connections
+--